gracefeng05/gracefeng05.github.io/README.md

 # Welcome to my portfolio!
-I'm a first-year CS student at UC Santa Barbara.
+Hi!
+My name's Grace Feng and I'm a first-year CS student at UC Santa Barbara.
 Coding and music are my two biggest passions.
 Scroll down for my code projects, Spotify artist profile, and recordings of live symphony performances - I play the tuba!

 # Music